 Middle and high school students who lacked foundational mathematics and reading skills used Edgenuity MyPath for about one hour a week in a computer lab or at home.
-With teachers analyzing student data and monitoring student progress. middle school students showed the most improvement with average gains of over 5 points on the NWEA MAP Reading Assessment.
+Middle school students showed the most improvement, with average gains of over 5 points on the NWEA MAP Reading Assessment.

 The 65,000-student Arlington ISD leverages EasyTech and Inquiry to deliver a comprehensive career and higher education investigations course.
 The year-long, technology-embedded course gives eighth-grade students an opportunity to both develop skills and establish a four-year plan that details the requirements for different career paths and colleges of interest to each student.